Lighting fires and permits

 You may also need a permit from your local fire service.

-Considers clean air, environmental regulations and local by-laws.
+Considers clean air, environmental regulations and impacts on neighbours.

 The fire service considers safety and the way a fire is lit and controlled.